Vegan Pumpkin Spice Latte Cupcakes

-These Pumpkin Spice Latte Cupcakes are perfect for Fall and Thanksgiving!
+These Vegan Pumpkin Spice Latte Cupcakes are perfect for Fall and Thanksgiving!
 They’re loaded with pumpkin, pumpkin pie spice and topped off with a pumpkin spice buttercream frosting!

-Easy Pumpkin Cupcakes
+Vegan Pumpkin Cupcakes

 Why you’ll love this recipe